-We brought this article to explain different types of weather stripping for doors that are popular in most buildings and apartments.
-And “Door Seal Strip: DIY Installation Guide” will help you understand installation tricks of door seal strips in your house.
-Each type of weather strips for doors below describes the unique applications .
-Besides, it will also guide you directly to the manufacturer’s specific product page.
+We brought this article to explain different weather stripping types for doors popular in most buildings and apartments.
+“Door Seal Strip: DIY Installation Guide” will help you understand installation tricks of door seal strips in your house.
+Each type of weather strip for doors below describes the unique applications.
+Besides it will also guide you directly to the manufacturer’s specific product page.

 As mentioned, the door seal strip’s primary goal is to prevent air leaks from indoor and outdoor environments.
 Doors and windows are the primary barriers between these two environments.
 Therefore, it is necessary to consider the gaps or holes in these barriers that might create air-leaking.

-Before we jump into the details of each type of weather stripping for doors, we should first understand the places where we need to install these door seal strips.
+Before we jump into the details of each type of weather stripping for doors, we should first understand where to install these door seal strips.
 You can install weather stripping in four locations of the door, depending on the type and sealing effects.

 - Upper corners: In most doors, upper, left, and right jambs combine, resulting in easy sealing.
 Some entries may not have such frames, so you should consider the upper corner of the door separately.

 - Between the doors or along with the jambs: These types of doors are popular for large entries.
 They are also popular as French doors.
-French doors usually are two-sided doors, and in between, there’s a possible gap that you should seal.
+French doors usually are two-sided, and in between, there’s a possible gap that you should seal.

 - Hinge corners: The door and hinges are the crucial places you should consider.
 Loose fitting or a broken hinge might cause unwanted leaking.

-- Door bottom: The door bottom is the place between the bottom side of the door and the floor.
+- Door bottom: The door bottom is between the bottom side of the door and the floor.
 It is a specific position where the air leaks simultaneously.

 Types of Weather Stripping for Doors